-We’ve put together the following list of tips to help you have a great testing experience and earn high ratings from customers.
+We’ve put together a list of tips to help you have a great testing experience and earn high ratings from customers.
 Remember, contributors with higher ratings see more testing opportunities!

 Before you accept a test:

-- Read and understand any requirements to make sure that you qualify for the test.
+- Read and understand any requirements to make sure you qualify for the test

 For example, If the customer includes a requirement that you must live in Australia, don't accept the test invite if you live in the United States.